-This project came about as a result of an attempt to recreate for my kids, the simple but wonderful sensation of being propelled at speed on a wave, using only a crudely fashioned (and from memory completely flat and unfinished) piece of wood.
+This project came about as a result of an attempt to recreate for my kids, the simple sensation of being propelled at speed on a wave, using only a crudely fashioned (and from memory completely flat and unfinished) piece of wood.
 In the same way that my Dad had done for me.

 The basic principle remains intact.
 That however is about all that remains the same.
 The first boards I made were simple and effective, but I felt there was scope to improve both the function and the aesthetic.